Primer on Python for Finance

 Additionally, we can retrieve sublists of a list by using slices, e.g., x[1:3] returns a sublist containing the elements x[1] and x[2]; x[1:] returns a sublist containing all the elements to the right of (and including) x[1]; x[:3] returns a sublist containing all the elements to the left of x[3].
 In general, x[a:b], for integers a,b, b > a, returns the ordered sublist from x[a] to x[b-1].

-However, in many cases we would like to retrieve a sublist such that the indexes posses a particular property.
+List Comprehensions: In many cases we would like to retrieve a sublist such that the indexes posses a particular property.
 In the Python jargon this is called "list comprehension".
 For instance, let's retrieve the sublist of elements which are in even positions of the original list x:

 y = [x[i] for i in range(len(x)) if i % 2 == 0]